November 30th

 Meaning of the subhAShita:

 If one is a seeker of pleasures then he should give up (the quest for) vidyā (knowledge); if he is a seeker of knowledge then he should forego comforts.
-For the one longing for comforts, where does knowledge come from?
+For the one longing for comfort, where does knowledge come from?
 For the one desirous of knowledge, where do comforts come from?

 Commentary: